How to play the G chord on the guitar

 G Chord Diagram

-G chord variation
+G chord variations

-If the three-finger version of the G chord seems difficult or you want to try using four fingers instead, there is one common variation to try.
 In this version, play the low E and A strings normally and leave the D and G strings open.
-Then finger the third frets of the highest two strings by pressing down the B string with your ring finger and the high E string with your pinky finger.
+Then, finger the third frets of the highest two strings by pressing down the B string with your ring finger and the high E string with your pinky finger.

 G Chord Variation